Being SEO-Ready in WordPress

 SEO.
 Just hearing the acronym for search engine optimization can make the most web-savvy person cringe.
 There is so much conflicting, ill-advised, and out of date information out there that making good decisions can feel impossible.
 There are dozens of predatory companies, often contacting you through your own website’s contact form, offering to help get your site’s ranking on page one.
-What’s the right way to go with SEO?
+What’s the right way to get SEO-ready in WordPress?

-While Pixel Jar doesn’t offer SEO services to our customers, we do have partners that we work with who can help you address your specific needs.
+While Pixel Jar offers a few SEO services to our customers, we also have partners that we work with who can help you address your specific needs.
 In addition, we keep ourselves educated on the intricacies of the process.
 We think that the issue is important to focus in on.
 We’re going to talk about what we mean when we say “SEO-ready.”

 First, let’s get a definition in place.
 Search engine optimization is basically the science of sending signals from your website to the search engines that say, “look over here!”
 These signals are based on both the technical setup of your website and pages as well as the content; text, images, videos, etc. on those pages.
 These signals are interpreted by some VERY complex algorithms search engines employ as they review your pages.
 These algorithms change over time and are often what lead to changes in page rankings.

 WordPress alone does a great job of being SEO-ready.
 It has an easy to edit URL structure, gives you great, flexible control over adding content to pages and posts, has readily accessible alt tags and descriptions for images, and it facilitates the easy addition of more URLs to the site.
 All of these pieces play into creating an SEO-ready environment.
 One more feature, the expandability via plugins is where we get to the heart of it.
 The plugin that we recommend for nearly every site we build is Yoast SEO.